 Often, when cassia is used, such as in Tex-Mex dishes, or chili, to mimic Mexican flavors, the result is overpowering due the the stronger, harsher flavor, so, it is best to use canela for Mexican dishes or for Mexican or Latin flavors.
 If you must use regular ground cinnamon (Cassia or Cinnamomum aromaticum) for a Mexican recipe, use about half the amount as you would for canela.

 Mexican cinnamon is easily found in Latin markets or you can order it online, such as Badia Cinnamon Sticks.
 In Mexico, it is usually found in stick form but can also be purchased ground.
 Whole sticks will last longer and since they are easy to grind into a powder, this should be no problem for most cooks.
 A clean coffee grinder, spice grinder, or mortar and pestle, or molcajete will work perfectly.

-You can use canela Mexican cinnamon in place of Cassia cinnamon (regular cinnamon found most often ground in grocery store spice aisles).
+Alternatively, look for Ceylon cinnamon, which may be available in ground form in well-stocked grocery stores or specialty markets.
+You can use canela Mexican or Ceylon cinnamon in place of Cassia cinnamon (regular cinnamon found most often ground in grocery store spice aisles).
 There is no need to have both and many consider canela to be superior.

 Ceylon cinnamon or canela is native to Sri Lanka and the southwest coast of India.
 It it now cultivated in Mexico in places such as Puebla, Veracruz, Tabasco.
 As well, it is cultivated in the West Indies and islands of the east coast of Africa.